slu-soc5650/final-project/docs/topic.md

 ### License
 These data have been published without an explicit license.
 However, since they are the work of a government agency, they are considered in the public domain and are therefore available for reuse.

+### Download
+You can download these data from [GitHub](https://github.com/slu-soc5650/crime-data-sp19).
+Please read the `README.md` file carefully to learn which file you should use.

 ### Topic Categories
 If you want to select a topic from these data, you should pick **one** crime category below.
 For example, you might pick `Arson` or `Vandalism`.